 Here is our kids Facebook page dedicated to our youth and young children.
 Erin Hartman, our Director of Children and Family Ministries, updates this page daily with fun activities, books she reads to the kids and great resources shes found.
 You will also see Jenna Goeringer, our Middle School Leader, sharing videos for both our JAM and G3 groups.

-- 50 or less people outside on Knox property can also be reserved
+- 25 or fewer people outside on Knox property can be reserved

-- When entering the church please enter through the front doors on Catalpa.
+- Enter Knox through the front doors on Catalpa

-- Please utilize the hand sanitation station before checking in.
+- Utilize the hand sanitation station before checking in

-- Everyone scheduled for the small group gathering should check in before proceeding to the designated room.
+- Everyone either for worship or a group event should check in before proceeding to your designated room or Sanctuary

 Update from Cash Management & Stewardship Council